kaneuffe/RTP-microhack/README.md

 | 3 | 4 | 480 |
 | 4 | 8 | 960 |

-## Task 3: Analize the benchmark´s scalability and visualize the namd results
+## Task 3: Analyze the benchmark´s scalability and visualize the namd results

 ### Scalability
-Gather the namd job runtimes by running the folowing command on the bash cli:
+Gather the namd job runtimes by running the following command on the bash cli:

 ```Shell
 [team6@ip-0A000704 namd]$ grep WallC *.out